ersu98/Ad-Hoc-Tool/README.md

 Tool to easily create Ad-Hoc networks on Windows 8-10.

-Just a simple batch project to get started with coding.
+Just a simple batch project to get started.